Green Valley (NSW)

 Green Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Green Valley's dwelling structure, as per the latest Census data, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Green Valley, as per the latest Census, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-The home ownership level in Green Valley was higher at 32.1%, with mortgaged dwellings at 39.3% and rented ones at 28.6%.
-The median monthly mortgage repayment in the area was $2,041, lower than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $450, compared to Sydney metro's $470.
-Nationally, Green Valley's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Green Valley stood at 32.1%, with mortgaged dwellings at 39.3% and rented ones at 28.6%.
+The median monthly mortgage repayment was $2,041, lower than Sydney metro's average of $2,427.
+The median weekly rent in Green Valley was $450, slightly higher than Sydney metro's figure of $470.
+Nationally, Green Valley's mortgage repayments were higher at $2,041 compared to the Australian average of $1,863, and rents were substantially higher at $450 versus the national figure of $375.

 Frequently Asked Questions - Housing